 – – Pedro A. Cortez – Penn.
 Secretary of State

 Updates to the rules also include new requirements for the notary journal, and will allow notaries to store their journals digitally.
 Pennsylvania will also have a new notary stamp for all new applicants and renewals on or after October 26th.

 The state is now allowing private companies to start to apply to provide the notary courses and exams.
-There are already plenty of providers approved, including the NNA.
+There are already plenty of providers approved.
 You can find the list of approved education providers here.

 For more information about the responsibilities and upcoming changes for notaries in Pennsylvania, you can visit the notaries section of the Department of State website.
 You can also get information from our previous article for Pennsylvania notaries.